idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 * tenant: this URL is for the Idun ProptechOS tenant (d4218456-670f-42ad-9f6a-885ae15b6645)
 * client_id: ID of the application, obtained after Application registration by Idun **Replace wiht your client id**
 * redirect_uri: upon Applicaiton registration for the implicit auth flow you will state your redirect uri. **Replace myapp.com/myredirectendpoint with your redirect endpoint**
+* scope: If you are using a dedicated instance of ProptechOS **add the subdomain of your instance to the scope e.g._'https%3A%2F%2Fmydedicatedinstance.proptechos.com%2Fapi%2FAPI.use'_**

 Read more: [Microsoft Docs - MSAL Authentication Flows Authorization Code](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#authorization-code)